Litu-Sahu/Music_store_projest/README.md

 # Music_store_projest
-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+This project is for how to analyze the music playlist database.
+You can examine the dataset with SQL and help the store understand its business growth.